netg5/airport-management/README.md

 ## TODO
 * Write tests for the RESTful service
-* Move config to the separate microservice
+* Move config to the separate service
 * Front-end (REST client)